 Politics determines how much government money is made available to fund this policy.
 This occurs at a central government level, as well as within provinces and municipalities.
 Governments and funds subsequently ask independent advisers to assess the quality of subsidy applications.
 They offer advice on awards to specific projects, companies and artists.

 The Council for Culture is the independent legal advisory body of the government and the parliament in the fields of arts, culture and media.
-The Council for Culture offers advice on three levels: strategic policy advice, subsidy advice and implementation advice on the (protected) status of heritage.
+The Council for Culture offers advice on three levels: strategic policy advice, subsidy advice and implementation advice in the field of heritage.
 Within the context of subsidy advice, the Council for Culture provides advice every four years on the granting of government subsidies to cultural institutions, sectoral bodies and funds.

 Expenditure at a central government level is often extensively discussed in the media.
 However, relatively few subsidies are granted by the central government, namely just 30% of the total number of subsidies.
 Municipalities, which fund 60% of all subsidies, are the real financial backers.
 The provinces have a 10% share.
 This allocation formula does not apply to all cultural institutions, because the policy per province and municipality differs greatly.